Career Definition for an Industrial Production Manager

 The American Society for Quality offers Manager of Quality/Organizational Excellence certification with on-the-job experience or a combination of a degree and job experience.
 The Association for Operations Management offers exam-based certification in production and inventory management.
 Industrial production managers may complete coursework in statistics, accounting, management, engineering, marketing, computer aided design, and production analysis.

 Industrial production managers need strong interpersonal and communication skills because they work so closely with different departments.
 Industrial production managers also need good analytical skills, along with demonstrable experience with computers.
 Ideally, industrial production managers will also have strong leadership and motivational skills.
 They must be able to multitask efficiently, since they must weigh a variety of factors, viewpoints, and outside influences when making important decisions.

 Industrial production management jobs follow general trends in manufacturing, from job growth to geographic need.
 In 2017, the U.S. Bureau of Labor Statistics (BLS) reported industrial production managers earned a median annual salary of $100,580.
 Employment of industrial production managers is projected to decline 1% from 2016-2026, according to the BLS.

 Those pursuing an education in industrial production management may be interested in similar occupations, such as industrial engineering and operations research.

-Slower than average employment growth of 1% is projected by the BLS for this profession, during the decade ending in 2024, and an annual median wage of $83,470 was reported in 2015.
+A faster-than-average employment growth of 10% is projected by the BLS for this profession, during the decade ending in 2026, and an annual median wage of $85,880 was reported in 2017.
 A bachelor's degree in industrial engineering is usually required, and applicants with relevant job experience may have the best employment prospects.
 Industrial engineer's work involves finding ways to streamline production processes for efficient use of resources.

 Operations Research Analyst